funatsufumiya/ofxAdjustH/README.md

 [adjust.h](https://github.com/bi3mer/adjust.h) for openFrameworks

-You can interactively change values without recompiling on realtime.
+You can interactively change values (hot reload) **without recompiling files** on realtime.

+Please see https://www.youtube.com/watch?v=9eIXOygjPvw about adjust.h (introduction movie by colan biemer)

+## Features

 - added `ADJUST_SET_` macros for more oF friendly